-Recycle ink cartridges and cell phones at www.bigcatrescue.org/ink
+Recycle ink cartridges and cell phones at bigcatrescue.org/ink

-Instead of gifts for birthdays or holidays, ask your friends to help you help a cat.
-See some kids who did HERE
+Instead of gifts for birthdays or holidays, ask your friends to help you sponsor a cat.

 Ask to see where the animals are kept when the zoo isn’t open.
-Most of these animals spend half their lives shut in small cells.
+Most spend half their lives shut in small cells.

 Pick up litter.
-Lots of wild animals are killed from eating or being trapped in litter.
+Lots of wild animals are hurt from eating or being trapped in litter.

 Spay or neuter your pets.
 Hundreds of thousands of pets are killed each year because there are more babies than homes.

-Big Cat Rescue agrees to the use of our website as a resource for your school project provided that the media production in no way condones, promotes or otherwise glamorizes private ownership, use as entertainment or sport, or breeding of captive exotic cats.
-Further, we allow the use of photos, audio, video and interview quotes you acquire at Big Cat Rescue, subject to these terms.
+Big Cat Rescue agrees to the use of our website as a resource for your school project provided that the media production in no way condones, promotes, or otherwise glamorizes the private ownership of exotic cats, their use as entertainment or sport, or breeding of captive exotic cats.
+Further, we allow the use of photos, audio, video, and interview quotes you acquire at Big Cat Rescue, subject to these terms.

 This emblem lets you know that we allow you to use any portion from this website as long as you do not alter the image or information and as long as you give credit to bigcatrescue.org as the source in an easily accessible and identifiable manner.
 More about that here: